10 Best UX Research Methods and When To Use Them

 6. A/B Tests

-A/B tests allow you to create two versions of the same element, and test which version performs better.
-Examples include elements such as a link vs. a button, two content styles or two versions of a home page design.
+A/B tests involve creating two versions of the same element to test which version performs better.
+Examples include elements such as a link vs. a button, two content styles, or two versions of a home page design, etc.

 Analyzing which of the suggested options meets a specific goal better can help you optimize your UX performance.